 \section{Introduction}

-With the increasing needs from various engineering fields, we are facing simulating more and more large-scale complex systems in the form of differential algebraic equations (DAEs) or ordinary differential equations (ODEs) with large number of degrees of freedoms (DOFs).
-Numerically solving such systems often takes too long time, especially when they need to be simulated repeatedly for every parameter or input-signal change.
+With the increasing needs from various engineering fields, we are facing simulating more and more large-scale complex systems in the form of differential-algebraic equations (DAEs) or ordinary differential equations (ODEs) with a large number of degrees of freedoms (DOFs).
+Numerically solving such systems often takes too much time, especially when they need to be simulated repeatedly for many parameter instances or input-signal changes.
 In order to reduce the computational cost of simulating those large-scale systems, model order reduction (MOR) has been actively researched for more than 30 years for proposing surrogate models with much less DOFs~\cite{morAnt05, morBenetala21, morBenetalb21, morBenetalc21, morFelF95, morPilR90}.
 Consequently, such surrogate models can replace the original large-scale systems in many multi-query tasks to achieve fast computation.
 However, strongly nonlinear parametric systems with external time-varying input signals are still challenging for MOR.
-With the power of modern computers for processing large amount of data, machine learning (ML) is being applied in computational science~\cite{morBarFM23, morBonCGetal24, morConGFetal23, morConGMetal23, morDuFPetal20, morFreDM21, morFreM22, morHeCFetal23, morDuaH24, morKasGH20, morKut21, morMau21}.
+With the power of modern computers for processing large amounts of data, machine learning (ML) is being applied in computational science~\cite{morBarFM23, morBonCGetal24, morConGFetal23, morConGMetal23, morDuFPetal20, morFreDM21, morFreM22, morHeCFetal23, morDuaH24, morKasGH20, morKut21, morMau21}.
 The large-scale systems are being replaced with neural networks (NNs) as a new kind of surrogate models.
-Compared with traditional projection-based MOR methods~\cite{morAnt05, morBarF22, morBenetala21, morBenetalb21, morBenetalc21, morBenGW15, morFelF95, morPilR90} for surrogate modeling, ML are non-intrusive, data-driven, which are efficient for developing surrogates for many complex mathematical models, for which the system matrices and the nonlinear vector resulting from spatial discretization, are hard to be explicitly extracted from simulation tools.
+Compared with traditional projection-based MOR methods~\cite{morAnt05, morBarF22, morBenetala21, morBenetalb21, morBenetalc21, morBenGW15, morFelF95, morPilR90} for surrogate modeling, ML models are non-intrusive and data-driven.
+Hence, they are efficient for developing surrogates for many complex mathematical models, for which the system matrices and the nonlinear vector resulting from spatial discretization, are hard to be explicitly extracted from simulation tools.